Amalek: Jewish traditions

-Rabbis generally agree that Amalek no longer exist as a unified nation, based on the argument that Sennacherib deported and mixed the nations, so it is no longer possible to determine who is an Amalekite.
+Most contemporary rabbis now say that Amalek no longer exists as a unified nation, based on the argument that Sennacherib deported and mixed the nations, so it is now impossible to determine who is an Amalekite.
+Hence, the command to kill Amalekites no longer holds in Jewish law.
+Instead, the behaviour Jewish tradition says was a characteristic of Amalek still exists and needs to be destroyed.
+This can be by removing certain negative character traits in an individual.
 Since the Holocaust, the phrase as it appears in is used as a call to witness.
-Yad Vashem, Israel's memorial to the Holocaust, features the phrase on a banner, and in letters between European Jews during the Holocaust, they plead with each other to "bear witness".
+It appears on a banner at Israel's memorial to the Holocaust, Yad Vashem, and Yad Vashem archives include letters between European Jews during the Holocaust in which they plead with one another to bear witness should they survive.
+It is also inscribed, at The Hague, on a memorial to Dutch Jews murdered during the Holocaust.